 Organisational culture is at the heart of every company.
 94% of executives believe that company culture is important to business success.

 Modern learning technologies don’t just focus on learning content, they also put a strong emphasis on the social side of things.
 Social clubs, Live Chat features and an Expert Area can help to breathe life into your learning management system.

 Battles are a mobile learning asset unique to Growth Engineering.
 They use gamification to pitch players against each other in order to see who knows the most about a topic.
 A little friendly competition never hurt anybody!

 7. Lifelong Learning is Becoming More Important

-9. Learning and Development Inspires Others to Learn Too
+9. Learning & Development Inspires Others to Learn Too

 By using your learning platform to celebrate accomplishments, L&D can be used to inspire others to achieve greatness too.
 Why not celebrate your own heroes by awarding virtual badges?

-10. Learning and Development Helps Facilitate Great Innovation
+10. Learning & Development Helps Facilitate Great Innovation

 Curiosity and necessity have inspired us to do great things in the world.
 Without it, we wouldn’t have cures and vaccines for diseases.
 We wouldn’t have put a man on the moon and we wouldn’t have invented Rock ‘n Roll!

 We can wrap all this up in one word: innovation.
 So what is L&D’s role in innovation?
 Innovation relies on collaboration, steep learning-curves, troubleshooting, constant tweaking, mentoring, testing and launching.
 L&D provides a platform to help facilitate these objectives.